Calm and welcoming therapy room in Glasgow

 Ethical framework

 My work is guided by the ethical frameworks of the professional bodies I am a member of, including principles of respect, integrity, beneficence and non-maleficence.
 I work within the limits of my training and experience and reflect regularly to ensure the support I offer is appropriate.
-Where a client’s needs fall outside my competence, I will discuss this openly and support signposting or referral where possible.

 Supervision